demidenm/PyReliMRI/docs/icc_funcs.rst

     MSC10_ses2 = fetch_neurovault_ids(image_ids=[48523])

-Now that our data is loaded, we specify the session paths (recall, Nilearn saves the paths to the images on your computer) \
+Now that the data are loaded, I specify the session paths (recall, Nilearn saves the paths to the images on your computer) \
-and then we will provide this information to `voxelwise_icc` within `brain`
+and then I will provide this information to `voxelwise_icc` function within `brain_icc` module

 .. code-block:: python